10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles100

 The ride is firmer than the Kayano or Adrenaline.
-I felt more ground impact on concrete after mile 6.
+I felt more ground impact on concrete surfaces after mile 6.
 For beginners trying their first stability shoe, this is a low-risk way to see if stability works for your flat feet before investing in a premium model.

 ProsCons